Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 Using real-time information to help customers minimize risk and reduce costs, the insurance industry becomes a partner to people while reducing costs.

-Today's consumers expect personalized, on-demand, and flexible services, and are prepared to trade their personal information to get them.
+Today's consumers expect personalized experiences and on-demand flexible services for which they're preparted to trade some of their personal information.
 Incumbent insurers have a range of powerful insurance technologies that can automate mission-critical tasks while helping them meet customers' needs in real-time.